The Ride (Catfish and the Bottlemen album)

 The Ride is the second studio album by Welsh indie rock band Catfish and the Bottlemen.
 It was released on 27 May 2016 through Island Records in the United Kingdom and Capitol Records in the United States.
 The album was produced by Dave Sardy, who has previously worked with bands such as Oasis, Jet and Wolfmother.
-The Ride became the band's first UK no.1 album and was promoted by four singles; "Soundcheck", "7", "Twice" and "Outside", the second of which became the band's highest charting UK single at the time.
-The album received generally mixed reviews upon release.
+It received generally mixed reviews upon release, however, it became their first number one album on the UK Albums Chart.
+The Ride was promoted by four singles: "Soundcheck", "7", "Twice" and "Outside", the second of which became the band's highest charting UK single at the time.